-Once a student is admitted, a minimum grade point average of B- (2.7) in Occupational Therapy courses must be maintained for each trimester in order to continue in the pr ogram, with no grade lower than a C (2.0).
-A grade of B- or lower places the student at risk.
 Students must comply with the standards and policies set forth by the College, the Occupational Therapy program, and the profession throughout their academic tenure.
 An advantage of a weekend course format is that it allows students to pursue educational goals while continuing their daily workplace arrangements.
-Students are cautioned, however, that long work hours are generally incompatible with success in the Program, which requires extensive study time, and that the Program cannot consider competing work obligations as a substitute for the maintenance of academic standards.
-In particular, it is a matter of policy that absence for more than the equivalent of one weekend will necessitate a nonpassing grade for any professional course.
+Students are cautioned, however, that long work hours are generally incompatible with success in the Program, which requires extensive study time.
+The professional program cannot consider competing work obligations as a substitute for the maintenance of academic standards.
+In particular, it is a matter of policy that absence for more than the equivalent of one weekend will necessitate a non-passing grade for any professional course.

 Program of Study

-The entry-level Master’s Occupational Therapy curriculum for students who have diverse (i.e., non-OTA) educational backgrounds requires the students’ participation in seven trimesters of academic work (a minimum of 65 semester hours).
+The entry-level Master’s Occupational Therapy curriculum for students who have diverse educational backgrounds requires the students’ participation in seven trimesters of academic work (a minimum of 65 semester hours).
 In recognition of their professional experience, the curriculum for students who are OTAs is taught over six trimesters and requires twelve fewer credits.
-Both program tracks require the completion of two three-month, threecredit clinical affiliations.
+Both program tracks require the completion of two three-month, three credit clinical affiliations.

 The student will enter the program with a basic knowledge in the liberal arts and specified prerequisites in the social sciences and natural sciences.
 A prerequisite course, Introduction to Occupational Therapy, will ensure that all diverse-background students have a basic understanding of the profession’s history, philosophy, and domains of concern.
 The prerequisite course Overview of OT Practice provides OTA students with a solid foundation in theory, clinical reasoning, and frames of reference to facilitate a successful transition from a technical level of knowledge and skill to professional-level education.
 The curriculum design incorporates a liberal arts foundation, a core of natural and social science courses, a sequence of professional courses, and fieldwork in Occupational Therapy.
 The program leads to a combined Bachelor of Science/Master of Science degree.